nanoporetech/ts-runtime-typecheck/README.md

 ## Ensuring an optional value is defined

-Another common situation is that you have an [`Optional`](#optional) value, with a well defined type, but it *shouldn't* be [`Optional`](#optional) at that time.
+A common situation is that you have an [`Optional`](#optional) value, with a well defined type.
+At a specific time it should be defined, but the type system is not aware of this.
 TypeScript will allow you to cast the value to a non-optional type using `!`, but this is often discouraged in style guides.
-This is solved by the [`asDefined`](#asdefined) function, which removes the optionality from a type union.
+As an alternative solution you can use the [`asDefined`](#asdefined) function, which removes the optionality from a type union.
 As with the other type casts this can take a fallback value, and will throw if the condition is not met.
 However, the output type matches the input type with [`Nullish`](#nullish) subtracted.

 ```typescript
 import { asDefined } from 'ts-runtime-typecheck';